Shannon Walsh

 Walsh, who was born in London, Ontario, is also an academic, and teaches film production at the University of British Columbia in the Department of Theatre and Film.
 She is the author of The Documentary Filmmaker's Intuition: Creating Ethical and Impactful Non-fiction Films.
 She is also the co-editor of the books Ties that Bind: Race and the Politics of Friendship in South Africa, and In My Life: Stories from activists in South Africa 2002-2022.

 She was awarded a Guggenheim Fellowship in 2020 and awarded a Governor General's Award in Visual and Media Arts in 2023.
+In 2025, Walsh was elected to the College of New Scholars, Artists and Scientists of the Royal Society of Canada.

+Walsh has also worked extensively in community-based and participatory media, often in South Africa, particularly with women and young people.
+Her research and practice have focused on participatory filmmaking, gender, social justice and activist research, using methods including participatory video, photovoice and creative writing.
+She is a co-director of TRANSFORM, an international research partnership focused on youth-led approaches to social change and gender transformation.